jpaugh/braille-converter/README.md

 tight until I get a simpler-to-use version released.
 And, yes, I do intend to add a *graphical* interface.

+# What's the difference between this program and online Braille converter X?

+Many of the Braille converters online use what is called Grade 1 Braille, which consists of the alphabetical characters, and maybe some punctuation.
+However, there is a much more powerful version, called Grade 2, or Contracted Braille.
+Contracted Braille empowers blind readers to read more quiclky.
+This is important because reading by touch is much slower than reading by sight.

+braille-converter supports Grade 2 Braille, in a limited form which will improve as the project progresses.
+It is already very usable, and aims to support advanced features--I bet you won't find better handling of single quotes and apostrophes!
+By the way, it uses American English Braille, and is coded according to the 2002 *English Braille: American Edition* released by the *Braille Authority of North America*.

 # How to use

 Using it is as easy as pie, but it does require that you have Python